How ASIC handles whistleblower reports

 When we will act on your information

-All information, complaints, or reports of alleged misconduct and breaches of the law (including those from whistleblowers) reported to ASIC are initially considered by the Misconduct and Breach Reporting team.
-Staff in this team will provide you with information about the whistleblower rights and protections if we think you might fall within the legal whistleblower definition.
+All reports of alleged misconduct (including those from whistleblowers) reported to ASIC are initially considered by the Misconduct and Breach Reporting team.
 For more information, see INFO 153.

-During our consideration, we will need to take an objective view of the information provided and consider if the misconduct is something we need to make further inquiries about.
 Often these matters occur in the context of an employment dispute or issue.
 We are not likely to focus on those issues, but on the alleged misconduct or breaches of the law disclosed or reported to ASIC.

 For information on our enforcement role and why we respond to particular types of breaches of the law in different ways, see INFO 151.

-Alleged misconduct outside of ASIC's regulatory responsibilities
+Matters outside of our regulatory responsibilities

 Apart from being a means to receive tip-offs and insider information, ASIC's role to receive and consider whistleblower reports can be important for whistleblowers to access their legal rights and protections.
 This includes where a whistleblower is not comfortable first reporting their concerns internally or fears reprisals for doing so.

-While we consider all reports of misconduct we receive, we can only enforce the laws we are responsible for.
+We can only enforce the laws we are responsible for.
 However, by reporting to ASIC, even if your concerns are not breaches of the laws ASIC enforces, you are still able to access the whistleblower protections.

-In addition, we may also refer your report to another regulator or law enforcement agency ourselves.
+We may also refer your report to another regulator or law enforcement agency ourselves.
 Generally, we will do this if:

-- the concerns relate to a serious breach, compliance failure, or risk of harm to consumers
+• the concerns relate to a serious breach, compliance failure, or risk of harm to consumers

-- a company director, officer or senior employee has been involved in the alleged misconduct
+• a company director, officer or senior employee has been involved in the alleged misconduct

-- an entity or person we license or register, such as an Australian financial services (AFS) licensee, Australian credit licensee, registered liquidator, auditor, or registered agent has been involved in the alleged misconduct outside of our regulatory responsibilities, or
+• an entity or person we license or register, such as an Australian financial services (AFS) licensee, Australian credit licensee, registered liquidator, auditor, or registered agent has been involved in the alleged misconduct outside of our regulatory responsibilities, or

-- there is a risk you may suffer detriment in the future.
+• there is a risk you may suffer detriment in the future.

-Alleged breaches of the whistleblower protections
+How we pursue alleged breaches of the whistleblower protections

 Whether or not your whistleblower report relates to a matter within ASIC's regulatory responsibilities, we will consider allegations that a person has:

-- caused you or threatened you with detriment for reporting your concerns, or
+• caused you or threatened you with detriment for reporting your concerns, or

-- breached your confidentiality.
+• breached your confidentiality.

-For more information on how we make select matters for enforcement action and why we respond to particular types of breaches of the law in different ways, see INFO 151.
+For more information on how we select matters for enforcement action and why we respond to particular types of breaches of the law in different ways, see INFO 151.

 Causing or threatening detriment to a whistleblower